Wallets

 Together with the order of transport protocols in the configuration, the array

-enables dynamic protocol choice for exchange protocols.
+enables dynamic protocol choice.

 The table below describes how the system uses the array and the configuration to determine